 Curious about that yellow-labeled bottle that sits on the condiment shelf at so many natural grocery stores and vegan restaurants?
 Bragg Liquid Aminos is a condiment similar to soy sauce, though it's marketed as a healthier alternative.

-Bragg Liquid Aminos gained popularity in the health-food movement that started in the 1970s and, unlike other health-food trends from the era, such as macrobiotic diets and carob, never really went out of fashion.
+Bragg Liquid Aminos gained popularity in the health-food movement that started during the 1970s and, unlike other health-food trends from the era, such as macrobiotic diets and carob, it never really went out of fashion.
 There is debate over whether Bragg Liquid Aminos is actually healthier than other seasoning sauces derived from soybeans, such as conventional soy sauce, tamari, or nama shoyu, however.

 What Is Bragg Liquid Aminos?

 Bragg Liquid Aminos is a seasoning sauce made from soybeans and purified water.
 All of the soybeans used to produce the Bragg product are verified by the Non-GMO Project.
 Bragg Liquid Aminos contains no chemicals, artificial coloring, or preservatives.
 One downside to Bragg Liquid Aminos is the cost, since it's a bit pricier than most standard soy sauce brands.